Skip to main content

 Learn why you should measure radon, how the Airthings sensors do it and how you see it in the Dashboard

-Updated over a week ago
+Updated over a month ago

 Radon, emitted naturally from uranium decay in the soil, can enter buildings and, over time, pose a serious health risk.
 Prolonged exposure to elevated radon levels is linked to lung cancer, making it crucial to monitor and mitigate this gas, especially in residential and office spaces.

-How Airthings Measures Radon
+How Airthings measures radon

 The Space Plus is the Airthings device used to measure radon.
 The radon sensor consists of a passive diffusion chamber, which allows air samples to flow into it.
-There is a photo diode located inside this chamber, which essentially counts the amount of "daughter" radon particles in the air sample.
+There is a photodiode located inside this chamber, which essentially counts the amount of "daughter" radon particles in the air sample.

 “New” air fills the passive diffusion chamber sensor in about 30-45 minutes.
-The sensor itself (photo diode inside) counts events continuously, and it keeps a ledger of these counts on an hourly basis.
+The sensor itself (photodiode inside) counts events continuously, and it keeps a ledger of these counts on an hourly basis.

-Radon Data in the Dashboard
+Radon data in the dashboard

 Device graph

 In the Airthings Dashboard you see a graph that represents the hourly radon values.
 The device does a radon count every hour and it is that raw data that is shown in the graph.
 Radon moves through the air, so when you in general have low radon values, it can happen that there sometimes is a high radon count.
 This would be when the sensor samples the radon value, just at a moment when there is a higher amount of radon in the air around the sensor.
-When you have high values over long time, this is not a combination of circumstances anymore and the data is representative.
+When you have high values over a long time, this is not a combination of circumstances anymore and the data is representative.

 After installing a new device, it takes 49 hours before the radon values are shown in the graph.